philvp/samplework/README.md

 # samplework
-I've uploaded my examples of short programs in various languages.
+I've uploaded examples of short programs in various languages.